 Like I said running and weight lifting is all about the perfect timing and finding the right balance that works great for your body.
 I had clients that didn’t like the fact that they had to run and work their legs the same day.
 It’s hard.
 Especially when you’re in the transition process for doing both sports, you will have to give your body some time to adjust.
 It’s double the stress on your body when you combine both.

 How to combine weightlifting and running: The details

-Most runners are already busy with their running program.
+Is it okay to run and lift on the same day?
+Most runners are already busy with their running programs.
 After all, strength training is supposed to help, not detract from your running.
 So how in the world are you combining strength training and a running program at the same time?

 I’m getting a lot of respect from fellow runners for being able to combine running and weightlifting even during marathon training.
 But again, my body is already used to it.
 Don’t feel weak or bad when things don’t work out the way you want them to in the beginning.

 Depending on your goals interval training is a great way for weightlifters who want to get more into running.
 It is great for developing your cardiovascular fitness, which then helps your recovery from weightlifting workouts.

 Just like sprints, runs that are shorter and faster runs are great for someone who is more experienced in the weightlifting world.